-I never intended to do an article about the worst tile grouting and caulking jobs of the year.
+After documenting the world’s worst tiling jobs I couldn’t help but do a related article on the worst grouting and caulking jobs.
 In fact, it never occurred to me that my penchant for nice caulk and grout lines would cause me to begin noticing just how badly accomplished some of these jobs are.
 I just started seeing so many bad examples… everywhere.
 It started steamrolling into an even more heightened sensitivity to bad lines and mismatched colors.
 Now I find myself staring around at every public restroom, critiquing (silently) my friends’ houses, and feeling internal turmoil at the messes I encounter regularly at restaurants and hotels.

 Naturally, I’d want to invite all of our readers into my world.
 We want you to notice the same things we do and stir up the hornet’s nest of demanding and appreciating a job well done.
 We want you to have a healthy hatred of all things lazy, unkempt, and just plain bad.
 Without further ado, here are the top 10 worst caulk and grout jobs we’ve seen all year.
 We plan to update this article periodically as we encounter more “hidden gems”.